 Meet Tiffany Circle members from across the country and the world to share Red Cross experiences and stories, as well as learn best practices for philanthropic action.
 At the core of the summit is the powerful exchange of views and ideas with the collaboration of philanthropic women leaders to advance the Red Cross mission.

 Tiffany Circle members have exclusive access to this social media community.
 This private website includes member profiles, events, updates, blog, photos and more - the perfect networking platform for powerful women.

 National Disaster Conference Calls

 When disaster strikes or breaking news occurs, Tiffany Circle members are invited to participate in these important calls with our CEO, Gail J. McGovern, and her leadership team to learn how the Red Cross is responding and how to get involved.

 A Tradition of Women Leaders and Philanthropists

 The name Tiffany and the $10,000 amount have historical precedence.
 The society is named for the beautiful Tiffany windows in the Board of Governors Hall at Red Cross national headquarters in Washington, D.C.
 These windows, produced by the Tiffany Studios, were commissioned by Red Cross President Mabel Boardman in 1917.
-As an act of reconciliation and hope, they were paid for with a $5,000 gift from the Women's Relief Corps of the North and $5,000 from the United Daughters of the Confederacy of the South.
+As an act of reconciliation and hope, they were paid for with a $5,000 gift from women of the north and $5,000 from women of the south.